 Learn about treatment for local recurrence.

-Distant recurrence (metastasis) occurs when cancer spreads beyond the breast to other organs such as the bones, liver, lungs or brain.
+Distant recurrence (metastasis) occurs when cancer spreads beyond the breast and nearby lymph nodes to other organs such as the bones, liver, lungs or brain.

 The risk of distant recurrence is the same for people who have lumpectomy plus radiation therapy and those who have mastectomy .